destinygg/destinypositions/docs/politics.md

 1. Having the core values of liberalism (e.g. freedom and equality).
 2. Taking the best parts of all different kinds of political ideologies and using them together in a pragmatic way.

 I don't feel dogmatically attached to any particular form of government or economic system.
 If it can be demonstrated that some economic system (socialism, capitalism, etc...) can consistently produce better economic and social outcomes for a given society, that would be the economic system I would advocate for.
-As of right now, I believe that free markets with strong social safety nets (see: Scandinavia) are the most effective way of achieving these ends.
+As of right now, I believe that free markets with strong social safety nets (see: [Scandinavia](https://en.wikipedia.org/wiki/Nordic_model)) are the most effective way of achieving these ends.

 ## Philosophical Axioms and Consistency

 I think that political positions should be the result of a consistent system — namely, an underlying ethical and epistemic framework.
-My personal system starts with the axiom of wanting to maximize my own well-being, and then from there I build out an altruistic mindset to maximize the well-being of others around me.
+My personal system starts with the axiom of wanting to maximize my own well-being, and then from there, I build out an altruistic mindset to maximize the well-being of others around me.
 [This video](https://www.youtube.com/watch?v=N-eTcjGsK08) is the beginning of an attempt to explain how I try to build my political positions from my more fundamental values.

 My applied political positions always follow from my moral system.
 I think the world would be a better place if people reflected more on their internal, fundamental values and used those as guiding principles to establish their political values, rather than blindly following an ideologue, or using inherited positions from their parents, religion, country, or party.